reactphp/socket/README.md

 ### Connection timeouts

-The `TimeoutConnector` class decorates any given `Connector` instance.
+The `TimeoutConnector` class implements the [`ConnectorInterface`](#connectorinterface) and allows you to add timeout handling to any existing connector instance.

-It provides the same `create()` method, but will automatically reject the underlying connection attempt if it takes too long.
+It does so by decorating any given [`ConnectorInterface`](#connectorinterface) instance and starting a timer that will automatically reject and abort any underlying connection attempt if it takes too long.

 ```php